The Chinatown Night Market team is back! This year as Chinatown Nights*.

-2025 is the fifth and final year of Think!Chinatown’s summer series of food, art & music at the iconic gateway of the Manhattan Bridge.
+2026 is the sixth year of Think!Chinatown’s summer series of food, art & music at the iconic gateway of the Manhattan Bridge.
 This open-air cultural festival features Chinatown-focused programming alongside local art & food vendors.

 Artisans of traditional folk art crafts like paper cutting art, sugar painting, and braided straw figures demonstrated their artform, all of which were available for purchase.
 To check out our growing list of vendors… just keep scrolling!

-The 2025 season of Chinatown Night Market was presented by Think!Chinatown in partnership with Asian Americans for Equality and produced with support from di Domenico + Partners, Buro Happold, and Fried Frank.
-This community event is made possible with the financial support of Send Chinatown Love, Trinity Church, and Renaissance.
-Thank you to our city agency partners, Dept of Small Business Services and Dept of Transportation.
+The 2026 season of Chinatown Night Market is presented by Think!Chinatown in partnership with Asian Americans for Equality and produced with support from di Domenico + Partners, and Buro Happold.
+This community event is made possible with the financial support of Council Member Chris Marte, NYC Dept of Cultural Affairs, and Renaissance.
+Thank you to our city agency partner Dept of Transportation.
 Thank you to our community safety partner, Nonviolent Peaceforce.

 KEEP THE NIGHT MARKET RUNNING